FriedRonaldo/SinGAN/README.md

   * opencv-python (cv2)

 ## Data Preparation
+### THIS PROCESS IS IMPORTANT.
+Many people make a mistake with the directory of dataset.
+IF YOU'VE GOT A ERROR "out of index", PLEASE CHECK THE DIRECTORY AGAIN.
   * Download "monet2photo" dataset from https://people.eecs.berkeley.edu/~taesung_park/CycleGAN/datasets/
   * Extract and rename "trainB" and "testB" to "trainPhoto" and "testPhoto", respectively.
 Then, place "trainPhoto" and "testPhoto" in "SinGANdata" folder